-Although it's seems certain that hormonal changes bring on the symptoms (particularly changing levels of the hormone human chorionic gonadotrophin) no hypotheses of how or why this debilitating condition might have evolved have been investigated in controlled medical studies.
+Although it seems certain that hormonal changes bring on the symptoms (particularly changing levels of the hormone human chorionic gonadotrophin) no hypotheses regarding how or why this debilitating condition might have evolved have been confirmed in controlled medical studies.

 Further info : Nausea and vomiting of pregnancy and resource implications: the NVP Impact Study British Journal of General Practice, 2019; 69 (680)

 Ideas for new topics, and suggested additions / corrections for older ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)

 You are currently viewing an auto-translated version of Wikenigma